manmodesanket/pathfinder-visualizer/README.md

 ## pathfinder-visualizer

-- Building a React web app that visualizes the pathfinding algorithms such as dijkstra and depth first and breadth first search.
+- Built a React web app that visualizes the pathfinding algorithms such as dijkstra and depth first and breadth first search.

 # details

-- Stack: ReactJS, CSS
+- Stack: ReactJS, CSS.

-- ALgorithm(s): Dijkstra Algorithm.
+- ALgorithm(s): Dijkstra Algorithm, breadth first search.

-- Tools: Parcel, ESLint, Prettier
+- Tools: Parcel, ESLint, Prettier.

 - Hosted [here](https://pathfinder-89d1e.web.app/).
-This is not a final version.
+I will be adding more features to this project over time.